 That process begins by undertaking a full acknowledgement of the systemic racial inequities that have shaped the City of Oakland.
 The baseline reports - the Map Atlas report and the Environmental Justice and Racial Equity Baseline (Equity Baseline) report serve to open that conversation.
-The Map Atlas will be used as a starting point to ground-truth with the community and the Equity Baseline will serve as a foundation for upcoming community engagement to identify priority issues and priority areas (Environmental Justice (EJ) Communities) that will be the focus of the Environmental Justice (EJ) Element.
+The Map Atlas will be used as a starting point to ground-truth with the community and the Equity Baseline will serve as a foundation for upcoming community engagement to identify priority issues and priority areas (Environmental Justice (EJ) Communities that have shaped the systemic racial inequities that have shape